shy2net/nestjs-angular-starter/README.md

 ### Server entry-point (main.ts)

-By default, NestJS creates a file called `main.ts`, this file is responsible of initializing the NestJS app.
+By default, NestJS creates a file called `src/main.ts`, this file is responsible of initializing the NestJS app.

-First, lets take a look of the file:
+First, lets take a look at the file:

 ```typescript
 async function bootstrap() {